grikomsn/puppet-scraper/README.md

 ---

-**Scrappeteer is a opinionated wrapper library for utilizing [Puppeteer](https://github.com/puppeteer/puppeteer) to scrape pages easily.**
+**Scrappeteer is a opinionated wrapper library for utilizing [Puppeteer](https://github.com/puppeteer/puppeteer) to scrape pages easily, bootstrapped using [Jared Palmer's tsdx](https://github.com/jaredpalmer/tsdx).**

 Most people create a new scraping project by `require`-ing Puppeteer and create their own logic to scrape pages, and that logic will get more complicated when trying to use multiple pages.